ProperCode/Clickless-Mouse/readme.md

 If any mouse button is broken you can use Clickless Mouse until you buy a new mouse.<br/>
 Should left mouse button be damaged press CTRL + Esc, type Clickless Mouse and press Enter to run this application.<br/>
-This program can also provide completly silent mouse operation with reduced effort required from user.
+This program can also provide completely silent mouse operation with reduced effort required from a user.

 ![alt text](https://raw.githubusercontent.com/ProperCode/clickless-mouse/master/other/images/2en.jpg)